gtvj/gtvj.github.io/objectives-2021.md

         </dd>
         <dt><a href="https://truefire.com/ear-training-guitar-lessons/guitar-lab-vol-2/">Brad Carlton's Ear Training (Volume 2)</a> (TrueFire course)</dt>
         <dd>
             <p>Part 2 of this series.
 Pretty good.
-I feel more able to recognises chord progressions but still got some of the examples wrong (only a very small proportion though - less than one in ten). </p>
+I feel more able to recognise chord progressions but still got some of the examples wrong (only a very small proportion though - less than one in ten). </p>
         </dd>
         <dt><a href="https://truefire.com/ear-training-guitar-lessons/guitar-lab-vol-1/c1481">Brad Carlton's Ear Training (Volume 1)</a> (TrueFire course)</dt>
         <dd>
             <p>Good introductory course.
 A lot of the material I was already familiar with but a couple of things were either new or I'd forgotten:</p>
             <ul>
                 <li>You can use the chords in a progression to work out the 'theoretical' key.
-For example, if you've got two major chords a whole step apart, they must be th IV and V of a scale</li>
+For example, if you've got two major chords a whole step apart, they must be the IV and V of a scale</li>
                 <li>There is the 'street' key for a song and the 'theoretical' key for a song.
-For example, if you're playing a song with two chords - say, C Major and A Major, you might use the 'street' key to tell other musicians what key it's in (for example, "Let's play blah in C") but you'd need to know the theoretical key to know which scale the solo should be in (which, in this case, would be whatever scales has C and A as the IV and V)</li>
+For example, if you're playing a song with two chords - say, C Major and D Major, you might use the 'street' key to tell other musicians what key it's in (for example, "Let's play blah in C") but you'd need to know the theoretical key to know which scale the solo should be in (which, in this case, would be whatever scales has C and D as the IV and V)</li>
             </ul>
         </dd>
         <dt>Designed new practice routine!</dt>